jaghaimo/starpocalypse/README.md

 Decision which factions and submarkets of that faction are regulated is made via `militaryRegulation*.csv` files.
 Same submarkets and factions can additionally have contraband applied - see `militaryContraband.csv` for details.

-Ship damager accepts faction and submarket, and is applied to all ships; see `shipDamange*.csv`.
+Ship damager accepts faction and submarket, and is applied to all ships; see `shipDamage*.csv`.

 Both faction and submarket files work as whitelist and accept: faction or submarket (allow) id, negated faction or submarket id (disallow), "all" keyword (allow all except negated).